 Import payments and refunds

 All taxes, fees and charges are due and must be paid in cash, or by US postal money order, or check drawn at a bank in the Commonwealth, or a bank in any of the states in the United States of America.
-Payments shall be made within thirty (30) calendar days after entry.
+Credit card payments (VISA/Mastercard) are also accepted.
+All payments shall be made within thirty (30) calendar days after entry.

-Consignees that do not make payments within thirty (30) calendar, shall be denied clearance and release on future import of goods, commodities or merchandise.
+Consignees that do not make payments within thirty (30) calendar days, shall be denied clearance and release on future importation of goods, commodities or merchandise and must pay all applicable penalties.

 Payment of taxes and fees can be performed at the Seaport location.